PhysicalBit7/notes/docs/OOP/33_Heaps_and_Heapsort.md

 In order to be a Heap, the following properties must hold (a _min heap_ is used as an example; for a _max heap_ just reverse the comparison operator).

 * The empty tree is a heap.
-* A non-empty tree is a heap if and only if the .term[heap property] is satisfied for all nodes in the tree.
+* A non-empty tree is a heap if and only if the heap property] is satisfied for all nodes in the tree.

 ---